Forest industry development

 - attracting and retaining investment in the forestry and wood manufacturing sectors

 Local wood promotion

 The growing interest in locally produced goods is an opportunity for the province’s forest industry.
 Through Ontario Wood we help producers differentiate their product in the marketplace.
 We also help consumers quickly identify local products.

-The Ministry of Natural Resources and Forestry advocates for the industry by providing information about building code changes and how you can heat/power with forest biomass.
+The Ministry of Northern Development, Mines, Natural Resources and Forestry advocates for the industry by providing information about building code changes and how you can heat/power with forest biomass.

 Research and innovation in the sector are supported through initiatives like the FPInnovations research programs.

 We also help keep the industry competitive by: